codeforpdx/recordexpungPDX/doc/docker.md

 Running the Test containers
 ---------------------------

 Because of the differences between the `dev` and `test` stacks, a different set of Dockerfiles and commands are used to build and run the test containers.
 You can do this for local testing as well as with the automated scripts on Travis.
 The deployment uses `docker stack` commands rather than `docker-compose`.
-This might be worth changing?
+This is worth changing -- `docker stack` is good for doin more powerful container orchestration than with docker-compose, but we don't really need it for any part of our project.

-Some of these instructions are an artifact of our prior Docker setup.
-If you want to play around with Docker a bit more, here are some commands.
+If you want to play around with some of our deprecated Docker features a bit more, here is the defunct documentation:

 Do this once: